Pavilion of Women: Production

 The movie is based on the 1946 novel Pavilion of Women: A Novel of Life in the Women's Quarters, by Nobel-prize winning novelist Pearl S. Buck.

 Reception

 Critical reception

-Pavilion of Women was met with negative reviews.
-On Rotten Tomatoes the film has a rating of 6% based on reviews from 31 critics, with an average score of 3.1/10.
-The site's consensus is: "Generating more suds than a soap opera, this adaptation of Pearl Buck's novel sinks under the weight of excess melodrama, stilted performances, and cheesy dialogue."
-On Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated a score of 26 out of 100 based on 14 reviews, indicating "generally unfavorable reviews".
+Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated a score of 26 out of 100 based on 14 reviews, indicating "generally unfavorable reviews".

 Box office

 The film officially grossed 6 million yuan ($720,000) in its first 17 days from 240 screens in 10 Chinese cities.
 Luo Yan, the producer and co-star, accused Forbidden City, the Beijing distributor, of reallocating the film's receipts against their own film, Purple Day.
 The film grossed $36,992 in the United States and Canada.